DILCISBoard/E-ARK-CSIP/specification/implementation/metadata/mets/dmdsec/index.md

+---
+title: Use of the METS descriptive metadata section
+---
 ### 5.3.3 Use of the METS descriptive metadata section (element dmdSec)

 The purpose of the METS descriptive data section is to embed or refer to files containing descriptive metadata.